Jiawei Zhou ๅ‘จๅ˜‰็Žฎ

 I am a PhD student in Human-Centered Computing at Georgia Tech.
 My research broadly focuses on Human-AI Interaction, Social Computing, and Health & Wellbeing.
 I am a member of the Social Dynamics and Wellbeing (SocWeB) Lab under the advisory of Dr. Munmun De Choudhury.

 I adopt a theory-guided approach using both quantitative and qualitative methods to understand the role of technology in addressing or exacerbating problems in social interactions and individual well-being.
-Specifically, my work critically interprets AI's generative ability to meet informational needs by examining the pitfalls and communication of large language models (LLMs) capabilities in generating harmful content.
+Specifically, my work critically interprets AI's generative ability to meet informational needs by examining the pitfalls and communication of large language models (LLMs) capabilities in generating harmful or low-quality content.

 Combining theoretical power with computational methods, my goal is to address real-world challenges, including misinformation and harmful content, responsible use of LLMs, and social support for vulnerable groups.